cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .language-bash}

-## How fitting subtraction method code stores it's files
+## How fitting method code stores its files

-To do the next part, first you need to understand how the fitting method code saves it's files in a different way to the sideband subtraction method code.
-Let's look at how they are saved.
+To do the next part, first you need to understand how the fitting method code saves its files in a different way to the sideband subtraction method code.
+Lets look at how they are saved.

 If you look inside thr results folder for fitting method, you will see another folder named `trackermuon`.
 Inside of it you'll see: